Understanding Obsessive Compulsive Disorder

 Those who live with OCD say the illness feels like being imprisoned by one’s own mind.
 The brain manufactures obsessions and compulsions and the person with the illness feels as if they must carry them out or engage them in some way.
-Whether someone with OCD has repeated and relentless thoughts about a fear of germs, or they compulsively arrange things in their environment, OCD is a complex illness that requires medication, and behavior modification, and an abstinence from drugs and alcohol.
+Whether someone with OCD has repeated and relentless thoughts about fear of germs, or they compulsively arrange things in their environment, OCD is a complex illness that requires medication, and behavior modification, and abstinence from drugs and alcohol.

 Symptoms of OCD